weyoume/wenode/PRODUCERS.md

     string   block_signing_key

-    // The public key used to sign blocks for your witness.
+    // The public key used to sign blocks for your producer.

     chain_properties    props